GeopJr/Collision/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug Report
-about: Did you find a bug in Hashbrown?
+about: Did you find a bug in Collision?
 Create a report to get it fixed!
 title: ''
 labels: bug
 assignees: GeopJr